Design your business cards the right way with this quick tutorial:

 Before We Get Started

-Whether you’re an individual freelancer, founder of a startup, or part of an established enterprise, there are two crucial design components you need finalised before you even begin thinking of business cards:
+Whether you’re an individual freelancer, founder of a startup, or part of an established enterprise, there are two crucial design components you need finalised before you even begin thinking of cards:

 • The finished logo